John Paul (judge): Congressional service

 Between his Virginia senate victories, Paul ran for the U.S. House of Representatives in 1878, however, he failed to defeat unpopular incumbent congressman John T. Harris, who again served in the 46th United States Congress, in part because several other Readjusters also ran for the same seat.
 Although Paul outpolled fellow Readjusters Riddleberger, Henry C. Allen of Shenandoah County and Moffett months before the election, Rev. John E. Massey withdrew late in the campaign and Gen. John Echols of Staunton withdrew in the final days.
 However, this led to formal organization of the Readjuster party, and two years later Paul defeated Judge Henry C. Allen (who ran as a Democrat).
 He thus represented Virginia's 7th congressional district in the United States House of Representatives during the 47th United States Congress, serving from March 4, 1881, to March 3, 1883.
 However, both these campaigns were close and led to legal contests, which Paul won in 1881.
 He presented credentials as a member-elect to the 48th United States Congress and served from March 4, 1883, until September 5, 1883, despite another ongoing legal contest.
 Paul resigned after President Arthur appointed him as a federal judge as described below.
 Thus, Paul's opponent in that election, fellow CSA veteran Charles Triplett O'Ferrall received the seat.

 Federal judicial service

 President Chester A. Arthur nominated Paul on February 27, 1883, to a seat on the United States District Court for the Western District of Virginia vacated by the late Judge Alexander Rives.
 The United States Senate on March 3, 1883, and received his commission the same day.
-His service terminated on November 1, 1901, due to his death in Harrisonburg.
+He died in office on November 1, 1901, in Harrisonburg.
 He was interred in Woodbine Cemetery in Harrisonburg.

 Personal life

 Paul married Kate Seymour Green of Warren County, who bore four sons and three daughters, of whom all but one son survived their father.
-His namesake son John Paul Jr. followed his father's career as a Virginia state senator, United States representative, and finally a United States district judge of the United States District Court for the Western District of Virginia.
+His son John Paul Jr. became a Virginia state senator, United States representative, and a United States district judge of the United States District Court for the Western District of Virginia.